By Michelle Eckert, Marketing and Communications Coordinator for the Mack Institute

 We are thrilled to announce this year’s finalists:

-These teams will be paired up with tech and business consultants to continue refining their ideas over the next two months.
-They will pitch their proposed applications live to a panel of judges at the Y-Prize Finale on January 28th, 2015 for a grand prize of $5000 and licensing rights to the technology.
+These four teams have been paired up with tech and business consultants to continue refining their ideas over the next two months.
+They will pitch their proposed applications live to a panel of judges at the Y-Prize Finale on January 25, 2016 for a grand prize of $10,000 – that’s double the prize money from previous years – and licensing rights to the technology.

 We offer a hearty congratulations to all entrants for their hard work and ingenuity!